Edward A. Hannegan

-Edward Allen "Ned" Hannegan (June 25, 1807 – February 25, 1859) was an American lawyer and politician from Indiana, serving two terms as a United States representative from 1833 to 1837, and one term as a U.S. Senator from 1843 to 1849.
+Edward Allen Hannegan (June 25, 1807 – February 25, 1859) was an American lawyer and politician from Indiana, serving two terms as a United States representative from 1833 to 1837, and one term as a U.S. Senator from 1843 to 1849.

 Early life and education

 Born in Hamilton County, Ohio, he moved with his parents to Bourbon County, Kentucky, the same year.
 He attended the public schools, studied law at Transylvania University, taught school, and worked as a farm hand.
 Hannegan moved to Fountain County, Indiana, about 1825 where he worked as a farm hand and as a school teacher.
 He was admitted to the bar in April 1828 in Fountain County.
 Moving the following year, he was admitted to practice law in Warren County, Indiana, on May 27, 1829, settling in Williamsport.
 A few months later, he moved to Covington, where he continued the practice of law.
 At some unknown time, Hannegan became a Freemason.
 On April 4, 1829, he married Margaret Chambers Duncan in Knox County, Indiana; they had one son, Sellman Key Hannegan, born January 20, 1832.